CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/phi_G_datastructure_specification.md

 This ensures that future refinements (new language phenomena or deeper basin modeling) can be accommodated without breaking existing phi-G transformation rules or simulation determinism.
 The partitioning also makes it easy to trace which OB layer a feature came from.

-## Invariants
+## Invariants (Updated per Round 1)
 - Fixed dimensionality across all time-steps and inputs.
 - phi-G treats G as immutable input (no in-place mutation).
 - All slots must be deterministically derivable from the OB → SSG pipeline.
-- Structure must support efficient fixed-time-step updates on laptop hardware.
+- Stronger normalization invariants for high-resonance/singularity cases.
+- Required singularity proximity flag with defined encoding.

 ## Traceability
 - Builds on phi_G_relationship_foundation.md (conceptual constraints and pipeline).
 - Feeds into phi_G_simulation_requirements.md (I/O and simulation rules).
 - Will link to validation scenarios.

-## Open Questions / Observations for Round 2
+## Open Questions / Observations for Round 3
-- Preferred starting family (token-structural, semantic-relational, or hybrid) for initial implementation.
+- Preferred starting family for production use.
 - Exact dimensionality target and slot allocation strategy.
-- How to handle versioned extensions without breaking simulation reproducibility.

-## Next Documents
-- phi_G_simulation_requirements.md (Paper #2B)
-- phi_G_validation_scenarios.md (Paper #3)
+- Detailed scaling rules for normalization block.

 ---

+This version is tightened based on Round 1 lessons (required singularity flag, stronger normalization, version field).
+Let me know if you want any further adjustments before we consider it final for Round 2 or move to updating Paper #2B.